MightyHelper/ppyd-gol/reports/main.typ

 Domain decomposition is a natural choice because cells are only related to directly adjacent cells.
 This means that they only need to know about neighbouring locations to compute their next state.

 This makes domain decomposition almost trivial.
-Since it is only required a ghost layer#footnote[To be able to compute the short-range interactions, MPI processes need not only access to the data of cells they "own" but also information about cells from neighbouring subdomains, referred to as _"ghost"_ atoms @LammpsCommunication.] of adjacent neighbours every time step for each node.
+Since it is only required a ghost layer#footnote[To be able to compute the short-range interactions, MPI processes need not only access to the data of cells they "own" but also information about cells from neighbouring subdomains, referred to as _"ghost"_ cells @LammpsCommunication.] of adjacent neighbours every time step for each node.
 All internal cells can be computed with no extra information.

 #figure(
   box(